Alison Patten-Hall Partner

 “Throughout you have all been great with clear, focused advice and brilliant turnaround of the many complex and unusual issues involved in a practical and commercial way in order to get us over the finishing line - and all with a sense of humour intact!”

-Alison is head of Blake Morgan's Commercial team.
+Alison is head of Blake Morgan's Commercial and Charities teams.
 She is a partner specialising in commercial and complex high value projects.
 She has a great deal of experience of working with clients in the health and care sector, but also acting for large corporates on commercial projects.

 Alison advises a wide range of clients in the health and social care sector including; NHS Trusts as well as private sector clients, on all aspects of commercial trading contracts, outsourcing projects, intellectual property protection and exploitation and IT contracts.
 She has been involved in several significant health projects, working with various NHS Trusts on pharmacy outsourcing and IT procurement projects and service redesign to drive efficiencies and quality.